 The IO may consider public comment when making an independent assessment whether an objection is warranted.
-ICANN will submit comments to tThe IOwill have access to comments from the appropriate time period, running through the Initial Evaluation period until the close of the deadline for the IO to submit an objection.
+ICANN will submit comments to the IO from the appropriate time period, running through the Initial Evaluation period until the close of the deadline for the IO to submit an objection.